tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 Time-block planning leverages the psychological effects of implementation intentions by pre-scheduling your time for your entire working day.
 You can use your clear-headed planning brain to set good intentions for your frazzled, middle-of-the-day brain.

 One intention I have been trying to set for myself is a full, mid-day lunch break.
 Taking a break in the middle of the day can be difficult to time just right with habit stacking.
 This is where I have found time-block planning to shine.
 Knowing I plan to stop at a certain time will impact the decisions I make as the time draws nearer.
 Some days, this may mean I don't start a new task and break early and other days it could mean I move my break back to let me keep up with my flow state.
-Despite sometimes rearranging my schedule, I have found that I am still more likely to take a full lunch break, away from my desk.
+Despite sometimes rearranging my schedule, I have found that I am still more likely to take a full lunch break.

 You don't have to go full time-block planning to set an intention to take a regular lunch break.
 Thoughout my career I have come across many people that have a recurring lunchtime break on their work calendar; this provides the same intention settings and has the added bonus or preventing others from scheduling during your allotted break time.